 Before we get into the historical origins of the drink, let’s look at what a hot toddy (or sometimes tottie) is.
 A toddy is a drink made typically with a spirit base, water, some type of sugar, and spices.
 In its simplest form today, a hot toddy is usually a mixture of whiskey, cinnamon, hot water, honey, and lemon.
-Another canonical iteration of the toddy is the use of tea as the spice (or in addition to the spice).
-What we’ll see, though, is that like all great cocktails, the base recipe is just a jumping off point for experimentation and advancements in flavor profile over time.
+Another modern, canonical iteration features tea as the spice (or in addition to the spice).
+What we’ll see is that, like all great cocktails, the base recipe is just a jumping-off point for experimentation and advancements in flavor profile over time.

 Alright, that’s cool, so then where did it come from?

-The word toddy itself stretches back to the colonial era and is taken from the Hindi word tārī, which was a drink made from the fermented sap of the various varieties of toddy palm, hence the name.
+The word “toddy” itself stretches back to the British colonial era and is taken from the Hindi word tārī, which was a drink made from the fermented sap of toddy palm, hence the name.
 The British, always fond of taking things that weren’t theirs, realized they loved this drink and decided they wanted to make it their own.
 They drank and drank and drank these toddies, and eventually word spread.
 It’s important to note here, though, that this toddy was not the hot toddy that we know today.
-This drink was served cool, and, for a whil this was the tradition.
-The toddy eventually made its way across the ocean to the American South where plantation owners would drink their own version of a toddy that was made with rum, spices, and locally-available sugar.
+This drink was served cool and, for a whil this was the tradition.
+The toddy eventually made its way across the ocean to the American South where plantation owners would drink their own version of a toddy with rum, spices, and locally-available sugar.
 This mixture was cooked, then cooled and consumed.
-While derived from the colonial toddy, this drink was called a bombo or bimbo.
+While derived from the British colonial toddy, this drink was called a bombo or bimbo.

 That’s great and all, but you said you’d be talking about hot toddies.